puzzle-js/puzzle-js/docs/guide.md

 #### Page

-Page configuration defines how PuzzleJs will respond to mathing routes.
+Page configuration defines how PuzzleJs will respond to matching routes.

 | Property | Type | Required | Description |
 |-|-|-|-|